-- Appeals for Real Estate must be filed between January 1 and the advertised date of the close of the Board of Equalization and Review (BER) for the same year, June 30 unless otherwise advertised or within fifteen (15) days of the mail date indicated on a notice of value (whichever is later). - Non-Real Estate Appeals must be filed between January 1 and the advertised date of the close of the Board of Equalization and Review (BER) for the same year, June 30 unless otherwise posted within thirty (30) days of the mail date indicated on a notice of value (whichever is later). - APPEALS THAT ARE FILED OUTSIDE OF THE PRE-SCRIBED TIME PERIOD WILL BE REJECTED AND WILL NOT BE HEARD BY THE BER. - If you have filed a timely appeal, you will receive a written notice before the hearing date.
+- Appeals for Real Estate must be filed between January 1 and the advertised date of the close of the Board of Equalization and Review (BER) for the same year, June 29 unless otherwise advertised or within fifteen (15) days of the mail date indicated on a notice of value (whichever is later). - Non-Real Estate Appeals, other than RMV Appeals, must be filed between January 1 and September 1 unless otherwise posted within thirty (30) days of the mail date indicated on a notice of value (whichever is later). - RMV Appeals must be filed between thirty (30) calendar days prior and thirty (30) calendar days after the date of renewal. - APPEALS THAT ARE FILED OUTSIDE OF THE PRE-SCRIBED TIME PERIOD WILL BE REJECTED AND WILL NOT BE HEARD BY THE BER. - If you have filed a timely appeal, you will receive a written notice before the hearing date.
 You must submit any information that you want the Board to consider ten (10) days prior to the hearing.
 Failure to appear at the scheduled time may result in dismissal of the appeal or the appeal being heard in the appellants absence. - BER Decisions will be sent to you by mail.
 If you disagree with the decision of the BER, any appeal must be filed within thirty (30) days of the date printed on the notice to North Carolina's Property Tax Commission. - Market data for each reassessment is limited to information between January 2 of the last revaluation year and January 1 of the current revaluation year.
-Appeal information should be limited to these dates.
+Appeal information should